Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 We can see that the compiler has told us in the "Sym[bol] Value" column that `printf` is located at 0x0.
 But wait, isn't that a suspicious address?
 0x0 is a NULL pointer.

 We have all the information we need.
-Let's continue backtracking and synthesizing the intel we gathered under our refined understanding for what we are looking for.
+Let's continue backtracking and synthesizing this new intel we gathered.

-Let's go back to strace.
-This will capture everything happening at runtime and in what order it happens.
+Let's go back to `strace`.
+This will capture everything happening at runtime and the order in which it happens.

-If we ignore all the noise of failures of looking for libc.
-The program takes a few steps once it finds `libc`.
+Ignoring the noisy failures of looking for `libc`, the program takes a few steps.

 ```c
 openat(AT_FDCWD, "/nix/store/nqb2ns2d1lahnd5ncwmn6k84qfd7vx2k-glibc-2.40-36/lib/libc.so.6", O_RDONLY|O_CLOEXEC) = 4